1991–1992 Georgian coup d'état: Declaration of Independence

 The Act of Restoration of Georgian Independence signed on 9 April 1991.

-On 9 April 1991, two years after the Tbilisi Tragedy and ten days after a largely victorious referendum on the subject, the Georgian Supreme Council declared the independence of the country and appointed Zviad Gamsakhurdia, a famous dissident and spokesperson of Georgian nationalism, as interim president.
+On 9 April 1991, two years after the Tbilisi Tragedy and ten days after a largely victorious referendum on the subject, the Georgian Supreme Council declared the country's independence, appointing famed dissident and Georgian nationalist Zviad Gamsakhurdia as interim president.
 The latter was eventually elected president with 86% of the vote in an election that saw an 83% participation rate on 26 May.
-Gamsakhurdia was notably granted the large presidential powers by the Parliament, including:
+Gamsakhurdia was notably granted presidential powers by the Parliament, including: